george-probably/probably.blog/Weblog/Posts/2023/01/27 - Showing Setup to Socially Sway Society.md

 I've had a bit of a hectic week, so the in-depth post initially planned for this week will instead come in a couple of weeks (next week's post is time sensitive, so it will come after that).
 Instead, I have something a little more light-hearted and casual!
 Regular readers will see a new button in the menu, titled "Setup".

 Want to know the gear I rock, how much I like it, and why?
 That's the place to see it all!
 Within the table, you can click on a product name to see a mini-review of the products.
-Even calling it that is a *bit* of a stretch; it's more of an informal look into why I use what I do, and how I make it usable.
+Even calling it that is a *bit* of a stretch; it's more of an informal look into why I use what I do and how I make it usable.
 For example, the [Mac Studio page](/setup/apple-mac-studio) features a list of all the software I use to make macOS more powerful!

 If you'd like to discuss more, you can always reach me on Mastodon at [@georgeprobably@social.lol](https://social.lol/@georgeprobably) but remember to keep the conversation civil!
 Just because I like it doesn't mean you're not allowed to prefer something else (though, if anyone unironically says the words "not a retina display", I will freak out).
 I need to make the pages prettier (adding an image at the top, so it's not just a wall of text), but it's functionally all there.
 I'm slowly adding more devices, so please be patient!